The Life Sciences Law Review: Pakistan

 5 Section 2 (xviii) of the 2012 Act read with Schedule I thereof.

-6 Please see the Guidelines for Manufacturer/Importer of 'Food Supplement' or 'Dietary Supplement' or 'Health supplement' or Nutraceuticals and Medicated Cosmetics for what is meant by 'Pharmaceutical Dosage Forms'.
+6 Please see the Guidelines for Manufacturers/Importers of 'Food Supplements' or 'Dietary Supplements' or 'Health Supplements' or Nutraceuticals and Medicated Cosmetics for what is meant by 'Pharmaceutical Dosage Forms'.

 7 Rule 4 of the Research Rules.

 8 Rule 6 of the Research Rules.